-The Product Backlog is is a collection of all needs, defects, and tasks related to a product.
-It is one of the most important artifacts or tangible assets I use as a product manager.
-It is a tactical document that implements a product strategy.
+The Product Backlog is a collection of all needs, defects, and tasks related to a product.
+They are tactical documents that implement a product strategy.

 How is the Product Backlog related to the Roadmap?

-What does a good Product Backlog look like?
+What does a GREAT Product Backlog look like?

-A product backlog must provide a shared vision, so they must be clear to technical and non-technical users, understood and treated as a living tool, and considered the single source of truth of all the known needs across the organization in relation to the product.
+It must provide a shared vision, so the information contained in it must be clear for technical and non-technical users.
+Besides this, it must be understood and treated as a living tool, and considered the single source of truth of all the known needs across the organization.

 Shared to all relevant stakeholders

-A Product Backlog must be clear, and include a description that needs to understanding of technical details.
-Also remember that you are writing for collaborators, not a marketing blog post: Use plain and descriptive language and use images and videos to support your words.
+It must be clear, and include a description that makes it possible to understand the implications without going into technical details.
+Remember that you are writing for collaborators, this is not a marketing blog post: Use plain and descriptive language.
+It is also helpful to use images and videos to support your words.

-Communicate very clearly that it is a living plan, that will be adapted with the real delivery dates, the changes in the business priority, technical dependencies found along the way… Scrum.org says: “A Product Backlog is never complete.
-The earliest development of it lays out the initially known and best-understood requirements.
-The Product Backlog evolves as the product and the environment in which it will be used evolves.”
-As a living document, it must be kept alive, so make sure to incorporate any changes as early as possible.
-Commit to at least a weekly update.
+Communicate very clearly that it is a living plan, that will be adapted with the real delivery dates, the changes in the business priority and technical dependencies found along the way.
+As Scrum.org says: “A Product Backlog is never complete (…) The Product Backlog evolves as the product and the environment in which it will be used evolves.”

 Centralize all the needs that are related to a given product.
-Don’t fall into the trap of having separated backlogs for different modules or teams.
-Just because Jira, Trello and other tools allow the creation of multiple projects and boards it does not mean you have to use that feature.
-Having one product backlog where different teams collaborate is a much better way to manage work, as it allows everyone to see a high level overview that includes all aspects of the product work and to use filters to grain down the information they need in each specific case.
+Don’t fall into the trap of having separated boards for different modules or teams.
+Having a single board where different teams collaborate is a much better way to manage work, as it allows everyone to see a high level overview that includes all aspects of the product work.

 Need more arguments?

-If you have reached this point and are still not convinced about committing to a Product Backlog, or just need a little reinforcement or an argument to convince your manager or sourcing team, then I encourage you to read my post “No ticket, no party” where I give you 7 winning arguments to track your tasks.
+If you have reached this point and are still not convinced about committing to using this tool, or just need a little reinforcement or an argument to convince your manager or sourcing team, then I encourage you to read my post “No ticket, no party” where I give you 7 winning arguments to track your tasks.

-You’re probably wondering about the best tools to do this, so I put together a list of Product Backlog Tools depending on your project size or complexity and your current organization culture.
+You’re probably wondering about the best tools to do this, so I wrote another post about Product Backlog Tools for different project sizes or complexities as well as different organization cultures.